-- 1.14 In July 2022 the Executive Office acknowledged receipt of the Commissions' 2021-2022 Annual Report noting that as the Executive Office had no First Minister or deputy First Minister in office, it was not able to provide a substantive response to the report's recommendations at that time.
+- 1.14.
+In July 2022 the Executive Office acknowledged receipt of the Commissions' 2021-2022 Annual Report noting that as the Executive Office had no First Minister or deputy First Minister in office, it was not able to provide a substantive response to the report's recommendations at that time.
 No further response to the report has been received by the Commissions.
 The Commissions note that, as of March 2023, the Executive Office has additional powers available to them to act in the absence of an Assembly and Executive.
-See the Executive of the Commissions and Executive. - 1.15 This Annual Report now constitutes the Commissions current recommendations, including previous recommendations set out in the 2021-2022 Annual Report that have not yet been addressed.
+See Executive Office has a secutive. - 1.15.
+This Annual Report now constitutes the Commissions current recommendations, including previous recommendations set out in the 2021-2022 Annual Report that have not yet been addressed.

-Letter from Deputy Secretary, Good Relations an Inclusion Directorate, the Executive Office to the Equality Commission for NI and the NI Human Rights Commission, 27 July 2022.
+&lt;sup>12 Letter from Deputy Secretary, Good Relations an Inclusion Directorate, the Executive Office to the Equality Commission for NI and the NI Human Rights Commission, 27 July 2022.

-13 Northern Ireland (Executive Formation etc) Act 2022
+&lt;sup>13 Northern Ireland (Executive Formation etc) Act 2022

-2. International and Domestic Legal Framework
+2.0 International and Domestic Legal Framework